OFFICIAL NOTIFICATION REGARDING LCWC

-To keep you and our community healthy, the center will be closed to volunteers and students March 16- April 30.
-We are closing due to concerns about the spread of the COVID-19 Coronavirus and as a preventative measure, as our community includes many individuals with elevated risk.
+To keep you and our community healthy, the center is closed to the general public.
+We are closed as a preventative measure, as our community includes many individuals with elevated risk.

-We are exploring distance learning opportunities and encourage all students and tutors to contact the Literacy Connections Staff for assistance at 919-735-1990 ext.
+All students and tutors can contact the Literacy Connections Staff for assistance at 919-735-1990 ext.
 1.

 For updates check our: